 The qualified immunity conferred by the Act is also similar to qualified immunity for government officials in that, in both cases, courts engage in a threshold immunity analysis that is separate from the underlying merits of a plaintiff's claim.
 A court applies a two-step test to determine whether a government official is entitled to qualified immunity.
 Although the analytical order may vary, see Pearson v.
 Callahan, 555 U.S. 223, 236 (2009), a court first usually asks whether "the facts alleged show the [official's] conduct violated a constitutional [or statutory] right," Saucier, 533 U.S. at 201.
 If the answer is yes, the court then determines "whether the right was clearly established" at the time of the alleged violation.
 Id.
-Thus, the qualified immunity analysis does not determine whether a defendant did, in fact, violate the law, just as a determination on a SLAPP motion under the Act does not determine whether a defendant did, in fact, commit a tort against the plaintiff.
+Thus, the qualified immunity analysis does not determine whether a defendant did, in fact, commit a tort against the plaintiff.
 Rather, it focuses on the separate legal question of whether a right to be free from the burdens of litigation exists given a certain set of facts.

 The Act's provision for qualified immunity also has goals comparable to those motivating qualified immunity for government officials.
-Qualified immunity for officials is intended to avoid "the general costs of subjecting officials to the risks of trial-distraction of officials from their governmental duties, inhibition of discretionary action, and deterrence of able people from public service."
+Qualified immunity for officials is intended to avoid "'the general costs of subjecting officials to the risks of trial-distraction of officials from their governmental duties, inhibition of discretionary action, and deterrence of able people from public service."
 Mitchell v.
 Forsyth, 472 U.S. 511, 526 (1985) (quoting Harlow, 457 U.S. at 816).
 It seeks to ensure, among other things, that officials facing a choice about whether to take a particular course of action do "not err always on the side of caution because they fear being sued."
 Hunter v.
 Bryant, 502 U.S. 224, 229 (1991) (internal quotation marks omitted); accord Young v.
-Scales, 873 A. 2d at 341 (officials "should not be hindered by the threat of civil liability from attempting to perform their duties to the best of their abilities," as long as they are not violating clearly established constitutional or statutory rights.") (quoting District of Columbia v.
+Scales, 873 A. 2d at 341 (officials "'should not be hindered by the threat of civil liability from attempting to perform their duties to the best of their abilities,' as long as they are not violating clearly established constitutional or statutory rights.") (quoting District of Columbia v.
 Evans, 644 A.2d 1008, 1016 (D.C.
 1994)).
 Analogously, the Anti-SLAPP Act aims to eliminate the chilling effect that SLAPPs have on advocacy in the public interest, ensuring that advocates do not err on the side of silence instead of participating in public debate.
 See Committee Report at 1, 4.